 This is not a one-way proposition.
 Sparking this interpersonal system compels others to treat you with equal care and respect.
 As your relationships build on a common foundation of mutual understanding and support, natural alliances are forged and each of you becomes mutually committed to the success of the other.
 This is the beginning of synergy—which creates a successful environment for everyone within the arena.

 Towards the end of the Finding Your Flow workshop, after helping individuals discover their “one thing”, I often ask the group to complete a final exercise called: My Best/My Worst.
-Its purpose: to help participants share important information about themselves to their colleagues so that they can be supported in their desire to find flow with and through others.
+Its purpose is to help participants share important information about themselves to their colleagues so that they can be supported in their desire to find flow with and through others.
 The questions include:

 - I am at my very best when my environment includes…